Showing course contents for the educational year starting in 2019 .

 - Interpret and critically evaluate outcomes of empirical analysis

-- Do an econometric analysis in Stata using his or her own data
+- Do an econometric analysis in Stata using your own data

 - Read and understand reports and articles that make use of the methods introduced in this course

-- Use Stata in her or his own academic work, for example, in analysis needed in a master thesis
+- Use Stata in your own academic work, for example, in analysis needed in a master thesis

 The course consists of lectures and independent studies in the form of reading the textbook, solving problem sets, doing PC exercises, and writing a term paper.
 The students are encouraged to work in groups.
-A group of either two or three students can write one term paper.
+The term paper is a group exercise.
+Two to four students can participate in one group.
+In special cases, one student can write the paper alone, however, the paper will be evaluated as if it was written by a group.
 It is important to get started with all the activities early in the semester.

 The lecturer will have two office hours each week.

-Mathematics (MATH100 ntroductory Mathematics or ECN102 Introduction to Mathematics for Economists), statistics (STAT100 Statistics), and microeconomics (ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare).
+Mathematics (e.g., MATH100 Introductory Mathematics or ECN102 Introduction to Mathematics for Economists), statistics (e.g., STAT100 Statistics), and microeconomics (e.g., ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare).